KatayamaTaro/Shorebird/README.md

 # Shorebird_Data_Entry
 R Shiny that helps CABR staff enter Shorebird survey data more efficiently.
-Shiny provides drop down for easy data entry, and spits out a .csv in a readily accessible format for data analysis
+Shiny provides drop down for easy data entry, and spits out a .csv in a readily accessible format for data analysis.
+Shiny lives in the scripts folder as Shorebird_Shiny.
+Other scripts are scripts that Biologist used to QA/QC shorebird data from 2011-2024.
+Data not yet publicly available but will be released on datastore in the future.